mizvol/imi-nets/README.md

 # Fake news in social media.
 Network perspective
 IMI project studying fake news in Switzerland.

 In this project, we focus on the networks to understand how fake news are spreaded.
-We study user networks and filter bubbles (the effect when users are trapped in an information bubble which prevents them from being exposed to alternative opinions).
+We study user networks and filter bubbles (the effect when users are trapped in a community (like in a bubble), which prevents them from being exposed to alternative opinions).
 Click on the links to explore the network view.

 ## 1. Twitter
 Here, we extract networks of Twitter accounts spreading information about controvercial topics.